EFForg/privacybadger/doc/DESIGN-AND-ROADMAP.md

 The widget replacement table lives in the [socialwidgets.json file](https://github.com/EFForg/privacybadgerchrome/blob/master/src/socialwidgets.json).
-Widgets are only replaced if the domain hosting them is in a "yellow" (cookieblock) or "red" (block) state, so users can selectively disable this functionality if they wish.
+Widgets are only replaced if the domain hosting them is in a "yellow" (cookieblock) or "red" (block) state, allowing users to selectively disable this functionality if they wish.
 The code for social media widgets is quite diverse, so not all variants (especially custom variants that sites build for themselves) are necessarily replaced.